laurelherting/lmh-headspace/AWS/examTips.md

     AWS CloudTrail:
-      Increases visibility into user & resource activity Records AWS Management Console actions & API calls Can identify which user and accounts called AWS:
-      Source IP address from which the calls were made When the calls occurred
+      Increases visibility into user & resource activity Records AWS Management Console actions & API calls Identifies which user and accounts were accessed and source IP address from which the calls were made